mermaid-js/mermaid/packages/mermaid/src/docs/gitgraph.md

 ### Create a new branch

 In Mermaid, in-order to create a new branch, you make use of the `branch` keyword.
 You also need to provide a name of the new branch.
 The name has to be unique and cannot be that of an existing branch.
 A branch name that could be confused for a keyword must be quoted within `""`.
-Usage example: `branch develop`
+Usage examples: `branch develop`, `branch "cherry-pick"`

 When Mermaid, reads the `branch` keyword, it creates a new branch and sets it as the current branch.
 Equivalent to you creating a new branch and checking it out in Git world.